-If you are coming to visit campus and want to meet in-person please email me in advance for a specific time.
-Or if you want to coordinate a SKYPE or phone meeting please email me at Rhorne6@nccu.edu to set up an appointment.
+If you are coming to visit the campus and want to meet in-person, please email me in advance for a specific time.
+Or if you want to coordinate a WebEx, SKYPE or phone meeting please email me at Rhorne6@nccu.edu to set up an appointment.
 This will help me coordinate student visits and/or meetings.
-SKYPE NAME: "Live:Rhorne6".